scnerd/easyrabbit/README.rst

 when the reader is closed.
 Use ``reader.getall_nowait()`` to obtain all values currently in the queue.

-All result objects are byte arrays (or strings, in Python 2)
+All result objects are byte arrays.

 Writing
 ~~~~~~~